timherrm/forgejo-CreateComment/README.md

-# forgejo-CreateIssueComment
+# forgejo-CreateComment

-A Github Action to create issue comments on your forgejo instance via API.
+A Github Action to create comments on your forgejo instance via API.

 ## Usage/Examples